DEEZZU/Hermione-Pochette/README.md

 # Hermione_Pochette
-Ducs Coding Club conduct amazing sessions on various topics.
-Here's a repo containing session notes for those who want to get a gist of what happened !
+Ducs Coding Club conducts amazing sessions on various topics.
+Here's a repo containing session notes for those who want to get a gist of what happens !

 * Sessions Conducted By Far :
   * C++ : an Overview